Goodwin Sands: History

+Modern day

 The East Goodwin lightship guards the end of the Sands on the farthest part out, to warn ships.
 It is the only remaining lightship of the five which once guarded the sands.
 The sands were once covered by three lighthouses on the Kent mainland with only North Foreland lighthouse still in operation.
 South Foreland lighthouse, once known as South Foreland Upper lighthouse is now owned by the National Trust.
 This once worked with the nearby South Foreland Low lighthouse, also known as Old St Margaret's Lighthouse.
 When the two South Foreland lights were in alignment ships’ crews would know that they had reached the South-most extent of the sandbank.
 When the Goodwin sands shifted, South Foreland Low was decommissioned and replaced by the South Goodwin Lightvessel.
 The first of these ships was bombed by the Germans and sank on 25 October 1940.
-The replacement vessel, LV90 sank on 27 November 1954, when cables to her two sea anchors broke in a hurricane-force storm.
+The replacement vessel, LV90 sank on 27 November 1954, when cables to her two anchors broke in a hurricane-force storm.
+All seven crew were lost, with only one survivor - a visitor from the Ministry of Agriculture recording bird migration - rescued.
 The wreck of the lightship can still be seen at low tide.
-The next replacement South Goodwin Lightvessel was decommissioned and was towed away on 26 July 2006.
+The next replacement South Goodwin Lightvessel was decommissioned and was towed away on 26 July 2006, replaced with a newer light vessel by Trinity House.